gabeklein/expressive-mvc/README.md

 <h2 id="concept-async">Working with async and callbacks</h2>

 Because dispatch is taken care of, we can focus and edit values however we need to.
-This makes the asynchronous stuff like timeouts, promises, callbacks, and fetching a piece of cake.
+This makes the asynchronous stuff like timeouts, promises, callbacks, even [Ajax](https://www.w3schools.com/xml/ajax_xmlhttprequest_send.asp) a piece of cake.

 ```ts
 class StickySituation extends Model {